elkmire/Lemonade/README.md

    - For AES: use the same key used for encryption
    - For RSA/ECC: use the private key corresponding to the public key used for encryption
 4. Enter the key password if required
+5. If an "Extra Option" was used during encryption, enter the same value
+6. Set the "Iterate" count to the same value used during encryption
-5. Click "Decrypt Data"
+7. Click "Decrypt Data"
-6. View the decrypted output or download the decrypted file
+8. View the decrypted output or download the decrypted file

+### Digital Signatures

+When using asymmetric keys (RSA or ECC), you can digitally sign your messages to prove their authenticity and integrity.

+**Signing a Message:**
+1. On the **Encrypt** tab, enable the "Sign Message" toggle after selecting an asymmetric key.
+2. The encrypted output will include a digital signature.

+**Verifying a Signature:**
+1. On the **Decrypt** tab, enable the "Verify Signature" toggle.
+2. After decryption, the application will confirm whether the signature is valid.
+A valid signature ensures the message was sent by the holder of the private key and was not tampered with.

 ### File Handling